stepanogil/assistants-api-hr-copilot/README.md

 ## Description

 This is an an AI-powered HR Assistant powered by GPT-4-Turbo.
 It integrates a suite of tools including SAP HR for employee data retrieval, ServiceNow for ticketing information, GPT4 Vision for OCR capabilities and Code Interpreter for data analysis.

-Using Streamlit as frontend.
+It uses Streamlit as frontend.

 ## Tech Stack